David-Manniche/TheMarket/readme.txt

-    => 045820 - when last message is large then in listing UI distorts => 045815 - when new order is placed then in admin> seller order detail page> error is there
+    => 045820 - when last message is large then in listing UI distorts => 045815 - when new order is placed then in admin> seller order detail page> error is there => 045818 - when wrong url is hit then getting error above header and gets clear on hard refresh

 Enhancements:
     => Tax module upgrade
     => Test cases classes enhancements.